11 Reasons to Mountain Bike in Grand County

 Access Points: Follow US-40 for 9.6 miles from the junction with I-70.
 Just before US-40 begins climbing toward Berthoud Pass there is a sharp turn with a sign for the Henderson Mine.
 Turn here and follow this road 1.75 miles to the Henderson Mine.
 Continue on a dirt road on the right side to a sizable parking area 0.5 miles further.
 Park.
 The dirt road continues on to the west towards Jones Pass.
 Several routes can be taken from here to ascend Vasquez Peak which lies almost directly north.

 Description: Vasquez Peak is one of the state's most recent wilderness areas.
 It is part of 100,000 acres of roadless terrain in the area, which includes the Byers Peak Wilderness, the Fraser Experimental Forest, and the Williams Fork - Ptarmigan Peak roadless area.

 Vasquez Peak is very close to the Indian Peaks and Eagles Nest wilderness areas, allowing visitors to enjoy amazing views of both mountain ranges without the ordinary hustle and bustle you have to deal with in other places.

-As the elevation drops, you will enter a forests of Engelmann spruce, subalpine fir, and lodgepole pine, and Krummholz, German for "twisted wood," which is the perfect description for these particular trees.
-In the summer, the Vasquez Peak Wilderness is know for an extensive system of Wildflowers.
+As the elevation drops, you will enter a forest of Engelmann spruce, subalpine fir, lodgepole pine, and Krummholz, German for "twisted wood," which is the perfect description for these particular trees.
+In the summer, the Vasquez Peak Wilderness is known for an extensive system of Wildflowers.
 Take a hike and see Indian Paintbrush, White Bog Orchids, Tall Penstemon and more.